pupperemeritus/gsoc_blog/projectreport/index.md

 # Challenges faced and lessons learnt

-1. Implementing the Lomb Scargle fourier transform was quite challenging to get right.
-It was easy to get SOME output but getting sensible output was very difficult.
+1. Implementing the Lomb-Scargle Fourier transform was quite challenging to get right.
+It was easy to obtain SOME output, but obtaining sensible output was very difficult.
 Almost 1.5 months were spent on this.
-2. Pivoting the class from the legacy interface to the modern interface followed by stingray.
-I had created the LombScargle classes using the legacy interface.
-It took a bit of relearning to think of the class in the modern interface.
-The legacy interface had a lot more monolithic structure whereeas the new interface from the AveragedCrossspectrum and the likes is more modular as well as clean.
+2. Pivoting the class from the legacy interface to the modern interface followed by Stingray was a bit challenging.
+I had initially created the Lomb-Scargle classes using the legacy interface.
+It took some time to relearn how to structure the class in the modern interface.
+The legacy interface had a more monolithic structure, while the new interface, as seen in AveragedCrossspectrum and similar classes, is more modular and cleaner.
-3. Writing meaningful tests has been quite a new experience for me as I had not written any tests for my code before.
-I learnt a lot about them.
+3. Writing meaningful tests has been a new experience for me since I had not written any tests for my code before.
+I learned a lot from this experience.
-4. I learnt a lot about CI/CD processes for testing and deploying code.
-The different testing tools like pytest, codecov, black formatter etc were used a lot.
+4. I gained insights into CI/CD processes for testing and deploying code.
+Various testing tools like pytest, codecov, and the black formatter were extensively used.
-5. I learnt a lot about good git practices to follow on complicated open source projects.
-There has been a lot of situations where i had to rebase my branch because some fixes that were critical to my project had been merged into main.
-Furthermore I had learnt about nested repositories as the notebooks repository is a subrepository of stingray repository.
+5. I also learned a lot about good Git practices to follow in complex open-source projects.
+There were many situations where I had to rebase my branch because critical fixes had been merged into the main branch.
+Furthermore, I learned about nested repositories, as the notebooks repository is a subrepository of the Stingray repository.

 # Acknowledgements

-I am very grateful to my mentors [Daniela Huppukothen](https://github.com/dhuppenkothen) and [Matteo Bachetti](https://github.com/matteobachetti) for their extremely valuable feedback and guidance.
-Especially I would like to thank them for their patience and hands-on help with some parts where I was having trouble getting things to work.
-Their guidance not only helped me complete my own projec but also make a few contributions to the library outside my project as well.
+I am immensely grateful to my mentors, [Daniela Huppenkothen](https://github.com/dhuppenkothen) and [Matteo Bachetti](https://github.com/matteobachetti), for their invaluable feedback and guidance.
+Especially, I would like to thank them for their patience and hands-on help with some parts where I encountered difficulties.
+Their guidance not only helped me complete my own project but also enabled me to make contributions to the library outside the scope of my project.